 Minimally Invasive Facial Distraction (MIFD) uses a rigid external distraction (RED) device to reshape the upper (maxilla) and lower jaw (mandible).
 The goal is to improve the airway and avoid the need for a tracheostomy, often referred more simply as a trach.
 This minimally invasive technique has a high success rate for improving the airway.
 A halo type device is attached to the child’s skull and stabilized.
 Foot plates are anchored to the upper and lower jaws through the mouth and under the chin to avoid visible scarring.
 The activation rods are turned daily for a few weeks to achieve desired results.
 Depending on the patient, the RED device halo may stay in place for four to seven weeks to allow bone hardening (consolidation).
 This unique procedure may allow for a bigger airway and more bone growth than some traditional devices can achieve.
 Improved aesthetics is another desirable outcome of this method.
-Treacher Collins, Nager, and Goldenhar are only a few of the syndromes benefiting from this type distraction.
+Treacher Collins, Nager, and Goldenhar are only a few of the syndromes benefiting from this type of distraction.

 Scheduling a consultation with one of our skilled craniofacial surgeons can offer more detailed information on the best distraction procedure for your child.

 questions? contact the Craniofacial Center patient coordinator

-Our care coordinator is here to make your experience exceptional.
-From a first time visit, to post surgery questions or a second opinion, we can assist your family with any health care need.
-Contact our craniofacial center patient coordinator by email or call 937- 641-4755.
+Our craniofacial patient specialist is here to make your experience exceptional.
+From a first-time visit, to post-surgery questions or a second opinion, we can assist your family with any health care need.
+Contact our craniofacial patient specialist by email or call 937- 641-4755.